 All acoustic guitars work the same way, however as you will have noticed guitars often sound quite different when compared e.g. some guitars are described as warm, others might be described as bright, and others may be described as scooped, meaning the mid-range frequencies are less dominant than the low and high frequencies.
 There are also additional factors including different rates of decay e.g. how long the note sustains, along with projection and volume.

 We’ve already covered volume earlier in this article e.g. the larger (and deeper) the guitar body the more air particles contained within the chamber, resulting in more volume being produced.

-According to how well trained your ears are, this may be evident when comparing dreadnoughts with cutaways.
-While it can be hard to tell the difference to the untrained ear, the guitar with the cutaway (due to having less internal space and slightly smaller soundboard surface) is considered, under most circumstances to have slightly less bass response, although in a practical sense the difference is only minor.
+According to how attuned your ears are, this may be evident when comparing dreadnoughts with cutaways.
+While it can be hard to tell the difference to the untrained ear, the guitar with the cutaway (due to having less internal space and slightly smaller soundboard surface) is considered, under most circumstances to have slightly less bass response, although in a practical sense the difference is only minor and difficult to observe.

 With this in mind, a dreadnought is often recommended for someone who strums the guitar, while the smaller body guitar is often the guitar of choice for a fingerstyle guitarist, although this isn’t always the case, as plenty of fingerstyle guitarists also play dreadnoughts.